ria-pahujani77/Abusive-Content-Detection---BERT-Model/README.md

-# Abuse Content Detection using BERT
+# Abusive Content Detection using BERT

-This project aims to detect abuse content in text using the BERT (Bidirectional Encoder Representations from Transformers) model.
+This project aims to detect abusive content in text using the BERT (Bidirectional Encoder Representations from Transformers) model.
 The model is fine-tuned for a classification task to categorize text into hate speech, offensive language, or neither.

 ## Table of Contents